 Any employee can claim the termination of his/her employment contract when the employer has not fulfilled its safety obligations, such claim then having the effects of unfair dismissal.

-Breaches of occupational health and safety rules are recorded by the employment inspectorate.
+Breaches of occupational health and safety rules are recorded by the employment inspectorate and criminally sanctioned.